radius-project/radius/docs/content/getting-started/create-environment.md

 weight: 30
 ---

-Radius deploys a private resource provider, or control plane, that your `rad` cli connects to when managing your radius applications.
+Radius depends on a [private resource provider](https://docs.microsoft.com/en-us/azure/azure-resource-manager/custom-providers/overview), acting as a control-plane environment, that your `rad` cli connects to when managing your Radius applications.

 ## Deploy a Radius environment

-As a one time operation deploy an [Azure Radius environment]({{< ref azure-environments >}}) into your Azure subscription through the following instructions.
+As a one time operation deploy an [Azure Radius environment]({{< ref azure-environments >}}) into your Azure subscription through the following instructions:

 {{% alert title="⚠ Caution" color="warning" %}}
 While Radius environments are optimized for cost, any costs incurred by the deployment and use of a Radius environment in an Azure subscription are the responsibility of the user.
 Learn more about Azure environments [here]({{< ref azure-environments >}}).